 We accept only original, previously unpublished material and photography.
 We do not accept material that has been simultaneously submitted elsewhere and discourage this unprofessional practice.
 (Simultaneous query letters are fine.)

 Payment for unsolicited short features ranges from $150 to $250 depending on length and quality.
 Payment for assigned columns is $300.
 Payment for features is $300 to $400, depending on quality of text and photo support.
 Cover images pay $400.

 Short features up to 1500 words are also accepted for online publication on our website.
 Consistent with industry standards for online publication, payment is $50 for text and photographs.

-Feature articles and photographic support for same, assigned columns, and other hard copy material should be submitted directly to: Don Thomas, 1898 Timberline Rd., PO Box 939 Lewistown, MT 59457.
-Queries and other correspondence related to editorial content should be directed to Co-Editor Don Thomas by e-mail: email@example.com Other e-mail correspondence should be sent to T.J.
+Payment for all accepted material is issued prior to publication.
+Queries and other correspondence related to editorial content should be directed to Co-Editor David Tetzlaff at: email@example.com.
+Other e-mail correspondence should be sent to T.J.
 Conrads at: firstname.lastname@example.org.